Table of Contents

 See: [BP008 CAST/CONVERT to var types without length]

 3.11.
-Using the TIME data type to store a duration rather than a point in time
+Using a numeric Data Type or the TIME data type to store a duration rather than a point in time

-Durations are best stored as a start date/time value and end date/time value.
-This is especially true given that you usually need the start and end points to calculate a duration.
 It is possible to use a TIME data type if the duration is less than 24 hours, but this is not what the type is intended for, and can be the cause of confusion for the next person who has to maintain your code.
+They will display very oddly depending on the representation of the time-of-day you use and wrap around every 24 hours!

 3.12.
 Using VARCHAR(MAX) or NVARCHAR(MAX) when it isn’t necessary